 As far as, for some startups and small companies the budget issue is a crucial one, cross-platform development is a go-to option for them.

 3. Comparison of the Cross-Platform Frameworks

-If you decided that going cross-platform suits your requirements the best, the next step is to choose framework to work with.
-The most prevalent frameworks for cross-platform development are Xamarin, React Native, and Flutter.
+If you decided that going cross-platform suits your requirements the best, the next step is to choose a framework to work with.
+The most prevalent frameworks for cross-platform development are Xamarin, React Native and Flutter.
 Each of the frameworks has its advantages and disadvantages.
 However, you should remember that each one of them inherits the cons of the cross-platform development that were mentioned before.

 Xamarin is a .Net-based cross-platform framework that consists of 3 components:

 - Xamarin Platform.
 The crucial part of the framework that provides encryption, authentification, virtual machines, APIs, etc.

 - Xamarin Cloud.
 Grants an automated testing platform.

 - Xamarin Insights.
 A monitoring tool that allows tracking crashes and errors.